-Confidence gives you positive feelings – when you feel confident you are more likely to remain calm and relaxed under pressure.
+Confidence gives you positive feelings – when you feel confident, you are more likely to remain calm and relaxed under pressure.
 Athletes with higher levels of self-confidence will experience less anxiety at the same stress level as an athlete with lower self-confidence.
 Athletes who have strong beliefs about their abilities are able to manage the emotions associated with competition much more efficiently than athletes who lack confidence.
-Confidence allows athletes to effectively manage and cope with anxiety, freeing their mind to focus their attention on the sport situation and what they want to do as opposed to worrying about their abilities and possible failures.
-Confidence allows better concentration – when you feel confident your mind is freed to focus on what is necessary to play well.
+Confidence allows athletes to effectively manage and cope with anxiety, freeing their minds to focus their attention on the sport situation and what they want to do as opposed to worrying about their abilities and possible failures.
+Confidence allows better concentration – when you feel confident, your mind is freed to focus on what is necessary to play well.

-Confidence affects the way players play, and athletes approach their sport – confident athletes tend to ‘play to win’.
-Footballers, for example, will show that they always want the ball, are not afraid to take chances and take control of the match whereas players lacking in confidence tend to ‘play not to lose’, in that they play cautiously and try to avoid making mistakes and often avoid touching the ball altogether!
+Confidence affects the way players play and athletes approach their sport – confident athletes tend to ‘play to win’.
+Footballers, for example, will show that they always want the ball, and are not afraid to take chances and take control of the match, whereas players lacking in confidence tend to ‘play not to lose’, in that they play cautiously and try to avoid making mistakes and often avoid touching the ball altogether!
 Confident athletes will also tend to approach their sport with the attitude “I’m here to win” or perhaps achieve a specific time objective.

 Goal Setting, Effort and Persistence

 Confidence encourages you to ‘stretch’ yourself, to ‘reach higher’ – confident people tend to set goals and face challenges in which there is quite a high degree of uncertainty concerning the outcome and pursue them with more vigour.
 Put simply, confident athletes set more challenging goals.
 Evidence shows that clear and challenging goals lead to greater achievement.
 People who are not confident either set goals which are easy to achieve or which are too difficult to achieve.
-These players, for example, will be content to play teams or go one-on-one against others who are either a lot less able than them or who are much better, so in affect minimizing the challenge faced.
+These players, for example, will be content to play teams or go one-on-one against others who are either a lot less able than them or who are much better, so in effect, minimizing the challenge faced.
 When athletes fall short of their goals, they are dissatisfied.

-Confidence encourages effort and persistence – confident players will often work harder and persist for longer especially under adverse conditions.
+Confidence encourages effort and persistence – confident players will often work harder and persist for longer, especially under adverse conditions.
 Athletes with low self-confidence tend to show low levels of effort in striving to achieve a task.
 When faced with difficult situations e.g. prolonged lack of success, tough opponents, the match score against them, their ‘heads go down’ more quickly (i.e players get demoralized and discouraged).
-For confident athletes, this dissatisfaction turns into incentive, and they will increase their effort and persistence to achieve their goals.
-For athletes who lack confidence, this dissatisfaction turns into disincentive and they will give up.
-Confidence allows you to be a rubber ball, in that it allows you to bounce back from set- backs!
+For confident athletes, this dissatisfaction turns into an incentive, and they will increase their effort and persistence to achieve their goals.
+For athletes who lack confidence, this dissatisfaction turns into a disincentive and they will give up.
+Confidence allows you to be a rubber ball, in that it allows you to bounce back from setbacks!